What is Blochcain?

 Is blockchain secure?

-It would be virtually impossible to determine if any technology was 100% secure, but blockchain was designed to be unchangeable, self-governing and highly secure.
-The decentralized nature of blockchain means that nodes detect any fraudulent behavior.
+It would be virtually impossible to determine if any technology was 100% secure, but this technology was designed to be unchangeable, self-governing and highly secure.
+The decentralized nature of this technology means that nodes detect any fraudulent behavior.
 Thousands of nodes are used to confirm new blocks; it is inconceivable for the combined computing power of the nodes to be defeated by any one computer.

 Real world uses of the blockchain